TANZANIA

-Tanzania’s natural environment and geographical features have made it one of the best tourist destinations in Africa.
-Being the biggest country in east Africa, Tanzania has heaps to offer her visitors, including 13 game reserves and national parks.
 Tanzania also forms part of the world’s largest animal’s movements, the great migration.
 Inland are the vast Serengeti National Park and the animal-packed Ngorongoro Conservation area, and thousands of people every year fulfil their lifetime achievement of climbing to the top of Mount Kilimanjaro, which is the highest mountain in Africa.
 On the coast, Zanzibar is exotic, intriguing and steeped in the unique Swahili culture.

-DAY 4: Karatu to Serengeti National Park (Breakfast / Lunch / Dinner)
+DAY 3-4: Karatu to Serengeti National Park (Breakfast / Lunch / Dinner)

 DAY 5: Serengeti National Park, Ngorongoro Conservation Crater to Arusha (Breakfast / Lunch / Dinner)

 In the morning, we head off for another game drive and explore the landscape in search of the resident game.
 With some luck, we may see some of Africa’s ‘Big 5’!
 Following our morning drive, we retrace our journey back across the plains and along the lush Crater.
 Ngorongoro Conservation area and head into the wildlife rich Ngorongoro Crater.
 The Ngorongoro Crater is the largest unbroken, unflooded caldera in the world.
 Comprising of open savannahs, acacia forests and both soda and fresh water lakes, the Ngorongoro Crater is truly a miniature ‘Garden of Eden’.
 This World Heritage Site boasts some of the best game viewing in Africa – including the elusive Black Rhino.
 Arriving back at the rim of the crater we re-join our truck to head back to Arusha, where we spend the evening musing over our thrilling wildlife experience.
-Tonight we will again camp at Meserani Snake Park (or similar).
+Tonight we will stay in twin-share rooms at the Outpost Hotel (or similar) with en-suite bathroom facilities.

 We head to Arusha this morning to stock up on supplies before continuing on towards Dar es Salaam.
 On the way we drive through the town of Moshi situated at the magnificent Mount Kilimanjaro – Africa’s highest mountain.
 Moshi is the base for Mount Kilimanjaro climbing expeditions, and weather permitting; we may even catch a glimpse of this magical mountain’s snowy summit - a photo opportunity not to be missed!
-Tonight we stay in twin-share rooms at the Highway Hotel (or similar).
+Tonight we camp at the Lawns Hotel (or similar) with shared ablution facilities.

 DAY 8 & 9: Dar es Salaam to Zanzibar (Breakfast)